Shampoo Bar: Coconut Milk

 Often simply switching to a natural shampoo bar without detergents, detergent foam boosters, and other harsh chemicals helps bring more body to your hair.

-Also, people with fine, limp hair often feel the need to use a lot of hair conditioner.
-These heavy conditioners can actually cause fine hair to become even more limp.
-Try using a natural apple cider vinegar hair rinse to add body, bounce and shine.
+People with fine, limp hair often feel the need to use a lot of hair conditioner.
+These heavy conditioners that coat the hair can cause fine hair to become even more limp.
+Try using a natural apple cider vinegar hair rinse to add body, bounce, and shine.

 Thank you so much.
 I ordered shampoo bars from you about a month ago and they are the greatest.
 My hair before was always flat and lank, now it has tons of body and fullness.
 It's like having someone else's hair!!
 Thanks again for a wonderful product and website.
 Una, Massachusetts